Černochov

 Černochov ([ˈtʂernɔxɔw]; Csarnahó) is a village and municipality in the Trebišov District in the Košice Region of south-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1298.

 Geography

 The village lies at an altitude of 175 metres and covers an area of 6.156 km².

 It has a population of 215 people.

+Population

 Ethnicity

 The village is about 78% Hungarian and 22% Slovak in ethnic origin.

 Facilities

 The village has a public library and a football pitch.